One of the greatest temptations in life is to want what you don't have.

 It Is Well With My Soul by Sisters

 If you are like me, Music moves you to the depths of your soul.
-The rendition, featured above, of the song "It is Well with my Soul" is sung, acapella style, in gorgeous harmony.
+The rendition, featured above, "It is Well with my Soul" is sung in gorgeous harmony.
 Goosebumps I tell you ..
 I get goosebumps!
 ENJOY and allow God to fill you with His peace.

 - Synonyms for Abundant: abounding, (I abound), big (I live big), bounteous, (my cup runs over) capacious, (my heart is filled with confidence in Jesus) enough, (Jesus is all I need) expansive, (no borders to my joy) extensive, (my life reaches wide) galore, (so much joy) generous, (I share Jesus) great, (a child of the King) lavish, (His love abounds in me) no end, (His love endures forever) plenteous, (I have more than I need in Him) profuse, (my heart overflows with adoration), unrestricted (No limit - His grace never runs out.)